ranibb/Angular-Component-Interaction/README.md

 ```

 You can see that we have the nativeElement property.
 Expand it and you can see all the DOM element properties and methods.
 So, you can either alter the property values or call the methods to meet your requirements.

+## Interaction between different components e.g. Parent and Child

+### Input Decorator

+Send data to a child component from the parent component.

+First let's generate a child component and specify the selector in app component template.